Last Updated on October 24, 2021

-Structures from the environment must be disintegrated and “digested” by the system in order to be incorporated in its structure.
+Structures from the environment must be disintegrated and “digested” by the system for their elements to be incorporated in its structure(s).
 Consequently, the perceived organizational level of the environment for any dynamical system, as the human mind certainly is, must be lower (more chaotic) than that of the system itself.
 In other words, the variety of the environment must be higher than that of the system, for the system to be able to retrieve the needed resources from it.

 The only environment for memes (meme cells), in the present phase of evolution, is the human mind, instantiated in the organism’s neural substrate, and the informational resources there produced and stored through the lifetime of the organism as a whole.
 There are no memes without and out of this environment.

-Culture or society as a “higher level” self-organized system cannot exist without the interaction of human minds as complex multicelular (memetic) systems.
-But, the characteristics of a culture as a system cannot be reduced to the properties of the minds that are forming it.
-An organized group of individuals as a system have some properties that can not be reduced to or explained by the set of all its subsystems’ (individuals’) properties, because it also largely depends by the way in which those individuals are organized and communicate.
+Culture or society as a “higher level” self-organized system cannot exist without the interaction of humans (not just their minds) as complex multicellular (memetic) systems.
+But, the characteristics of culture as a system cannot be reduced to the properties of the minds that are forming it.
+An organized group of individuals as a system have some properties that can not be reduced to or explained by the set of all its subsystems’ (individuals’) properties because it also largely depends on how those individuals are organized and communicate.

-Like genes, who need “biological” organic material, memes need a special kind of this material in a form of self-organized, dynamic, conscious systems in order to exist and evolve.
-It is only because we are on this current stage of the evolutionary tree growth that this material is organic.
-In some future evolutionary steps this could be some hybrid, or entirely “artificial” material.
-The substrate may (and probably will) change but the form, or better, the genetic and memetic informational pool will probably remain similar to what it is today.
+Like genes, which need “biological” organic material, memes need a special kind of this material in a form of self-organized, dynamic, conscious systems to exist and evolve.
+It is only because we are in this current stage of the evolutionary tree that this material is organic.
+On some future evolutionary branches, this could well be some hybrid or entirely “artificial” material.
+The substrate may (and probably will) change but the form, or better, the genetic/memetic informational pool will probably remain similar to what it is today.

 As previously identified in this article, for the replication of some form (in another substance) we need a proper system (the replicator) and some kind of resources providing more substance from its environment.
-There is no such processes like self-replication of a system or a structure.
+There are no such processes as self-replication of a system or a structure.
 Neither systems nor structures can replicate themselves.
 Systems can only produce new (static) structures or systems of the “same” form.

-This fact is often forgotten and information is regularly identified as “something different” and “special” when compared with matter and energy, because the “same” information can be found on two different places at the same time, at the source and at the destination, on the original and on the copy.
+This fact is often forgotten and information is regularly identified as “something different” and “special” when compared with matter and energy, because the “same” information can be found in two different places at the same time, at the source and the destination, on the original and the copy.
 But there is no information without a supporting matter and/or energy substrate.
-Information is the difference that the differences in their substantial structures makes (produces) in other more or less organized structures (or systems).
+Information is the difference that the differences in their substantial structures make (produce) in other more or less organized structures (or systems).

-As stated before, the term in-formation may be enough to describe “information transmission”, for the process is that of bringing some substance (or substrate) in a particular form.
-What is actually transmitted through the information transmission channel are material or energy (signal) structures with the potential of bringing another structure at the destination in the (wanted?) form.
+As stated before, the term information may be enough to describe “information transmission”, for the process is that of bringing some substance (or substrate) in a particular form.
+What is transmitted through the information transmission channel are material or energy (signal) structures with the potential of shaping (informing) another structure at the destination in the wanted form.

 A cell as a system does not make a copy of itself, it is making a copy of its (genetic) form using the substance (resources) from its environment and splitting the structure of the substance from which it is made in two different structures of the “same” form.
-Note that the original cell ceases to exist after the division, because it is replaced by two new cells.
-In sexual “replication” two entities of a different sex produce and “deliver” an organized (static) portion of their system’s substance in an appropriate environment for the production of a new entity.
-These two cells may have the major part of the information needed to start the process of production of a new entity, but do not posses all the resources needed for the reproduction.
+Note that the original cell ceases to exist after the division because it is replaced by two new cells.
+In sexual “replication” two entities of different sex produce and “deliver” an organized (static) portion of their system’s substance in an appropriate environment for the production of a new entity.
+These two cells may have the major part of the information needed to start the process of production of a new entity, but do not possess all the resources needed for reproduction.
 They have to be extracted by the new entity from its environment.
-A mother addicted to drugs will give life to an addicted child.
-The “information” for such an addiction of the new-born organism is not contained in the genetic form of the mother’s egg cell or the father’s sperm cell, but in the resources used in the very first phases of production of the new life.
+If a mother is a drug addict the newborn child will most probably be addicted too.
+The “information” for such an addiction of the newborn organism is not contained in the genetic form of the mother’s egg cell or the father’s sperm cell, but in the resources used in the very first phases of production of the new life.

-Interaction is a process that can happens not only between two or more systems, but also between structures, as well as between systems and structures.
+Interaction is a process that happens not only between two or more systems but also between structures, as well as between systems and structures.
 Interaction between two systems (a game), happens when they compete for the same resources.
-They can fight to death (a zero sum game), or they can share the resources by cooperating in the making of more efficient (symbiotic) systems.
+They can fight to the death (in a zero-sum game), or they can share the resources by cooperating in the making of more efficient (symbiotic) systems.
 Two structures can interact “spontaneously” when not affected by a system.
-The “spontaneous” interchange of matter and energy constrained only by natural (physical and chemical) laws is an example of such interaction processes.
-Interaction between systems and structures can be pictured as the wheels of an automobile as a system in a cyclic (turning) process, interacting with the linear (static) structure of the road, producing the process of movement of the automobile (see item #6. in section I. Epistemological Fundaments of (Maturana, H. R., Mpodozis J., and Letelier J. C., 1995.).
+The “spontaneous” interchange of matter and energy, constrained only by natural (physical and chemical) laws is an example of such interaction processes.
+Interaction between systems and structures can be pictured as the wheels of an automobile in a cyclic (turning) process, interacting with the linear (static) structure of the road, producing the process of movement of the automobile (see item #6. in section I. Epistemological Fundaments of (Maturana, H. R., Mpodozis J., and Letelier J. C., 1995.).

 I don’t want to “overload” this paper with an in-deep analysis of various interaction processes.
-What I would like to stress here about this issue, however, is that, unlike replication, which can be performed only by a system, interaction is a process that can be performed even by “simple” (static) structures.
-This is probably the most fundamental difference between life and non-life.
+What I would like to stress here about this issue is, however, that unlike replication, which can be performed only by a system, interaction is a process that can be performed even by “simple” (static) structures.
+This contrast may be the most fundamental difference between life and non-life.

 Mind – the Memetic Environment

-Following the above discussion, we could define the meme cell as a (self)organized system which interacts with other systems (meme cells) and produces other meme cells (replicas) using the resources found in the mind’s environment.
-These resources are other mind elements and states that are not yet organized in meme systems (memories, sensations, unstructured thoughts, intuitions, fears).
-“Loosing ones mind” does not mean that some portion of its neural substance is lost or gone somewhere.
+Following the above discussion, we could define the meme cell as a (self)organized system that interacts with other systems (meme cells) and produces other meme cells (replicas) using the resources found in the mind’s environment (Bateson’s “ecology of mind”).
+These resources are other elements and states of the mind that are not yet organized in some meme systems (memories, sensations, unstructured thoughts, intuitions, fears).
+“Losing one’s mind” does not mean that some portion of its neural substance is lost or gone somewhere.
 The substance is all there.
-What get lost is its organization.
+What gets lost is its organization.
 So, if meme cells are organized mind states, other less organized mind states might be the resources that these meme cells use for the preservation of their organization.
 Sensations from observing the “outside” are constantly increasing these resources.
 Meme cells organized in more “fit” meme complexes use these resources as “food” to maintain and improve (grow) their organization.
 So, it is perfectly normal that meme cells and whole meme complexes can “die” inside this environment if they can not find the appropriate “food” to preserve their life and growth.
 Moreover, some meme cells can “fight” for the same resources in a particular mind or “cooperate” with other meme cells to increase their chance of survival.
 It is also perfectly normal for whole memetic individuals to “die” in a particular (living) organic entity (by rejecting some belief or meme complex), and for new memetic individuals to be “born” in the same body.

-If this is understood, than the question “What was first, the hen or the egg?” have an answer.
-Interaction was first, replication came later as the consequence of more and more complex interactions.
+If this is understood, then the question “What was first, the hen or the egg?” has an answer.
+The interaction was first, replication came later as the consequence of more and more complex interactions.